The Giant Accreting Protoplanet Survey (GAPlanetS) -- Results from a Six Year Campaign to Image Accreting Protoplanets: Abstract

 \section{Abstract}

-Accreting protoplanets represent a window into planet formation processes.
-We report H$\alpha$ differential imaging results from the deepest and most comprehensive accreting protoplanet survey to date, acquired with the Magellan Adaptive Optics (MagAO) system's VisAO camera.
-The fourteen transitional disks targeted are ideal candidates for protoplanet discovery due to their wide, heavily depleted central cavities, wealth of non-axisymmetric circumstellar disk features evocative of ongoing planet formation, and ongoing stellar accretion.
-To address the twin challenges of morphological complexity in the target systems and PSF instability, we develop novel approaches for frame selection and optimization of the Karhounen-Lo\'eve Image Processing algorithm \texttt{pyKLIP}.
-We detect one new candidate protoplanet, CS Cha ``c", at a separation of 75mas and a $\Delta$mag of 5.1 and robustly recover the HD142527~B and HD100453~B low mass stellar companions across multiple epochs.
-Though we cannot rule out a substantial scattered light contribution to its emission, we also recover LkCa 15~b.
-Its presence inside of the cleared disk cavity and consistency with a forward-modeled point source suggest that it remains a viable protoplanet candidate.
-The protoplanet PDS 70~c was marginally recovered under our conservative general methodology.
-However, through targeted optimization in H$\alpha$ imagery, we tentatively recover PDS 70~c in three epochs and PDS 70~b in one epoch.
-Of the many other previously-reported companions and companion candidates around objects in the sample, we do not recover any additional robust candidates.
-However, lack of recovery at moderate H$\alpha$ contrast does not rule out the presence of protoplanets at these locations, and we report limiting H$\alpha$ contrasts in such cases.
+Accreting protoplanets are windows into planet formation processes, and high-contrast differential imaging is an effective way to identify them.
+We report results from the Giant Accreting Protoplanet Survey (GAPlanetS), which collected H$\alpha$ differential imagery of 14 transitional disk host stars with the Magellan Adaptive Optics (MagAO) system.
+To address the twin challenges of morphological complexity and PSF instability, GAPlanetS requires novel approaches for frame selection and optimization of the Karhounen-Lo\'eve Image Processing algorithm \texttt{pyKLIP}.
+We detect one new candidate, CS Cha ``c", at a separation of 68mas and a modest $\Delta$mag of 2.3.
+We recover the HD 142527 B and HD 100453 B accreting stellar companions in several epochs, and the protoplanet PDS 70 c in 2017 imagery, extending its astrometric record by nine months.
+Though we cannot rule out scattered light structure, we also recover LkCa 15 ``b" at H$\alpha$; its presence inside the disk cavity, absence in continuum imagery, and consistency with a forward-modeled point-source suggest that it remains a viable candidate.
+Through targeted optimization, we tentatively recover PDS 70 c at two additional epochs and PDS 70 b in one epoch.
+Despite numerous previously reported companion candidates around GAplanetS targets, we recover no additional point-sources.
+Our moderate H$\alpha$ contrasts do not preclude most protoplanets, and we report limiting H$\alpha$ contrasts at unrecovered candidate locations.
+We find an overall detection rate of $\sim$36$^{+26}_{-22}$\%, considerably higher than most direct imaging surveys, speaking to both GAPlanetS’ highly targeted nature and the promise of H$\alpha$ differential imaging for protoplanet identification.

 \keywords{}